Instruction offered by members of the Cumming School of Medicine.

 Students work in small groups with a tutor and standardized patients (actors) to further improve their skills in interviewing, communication, physical examination, diagnosing and patient management.
 Basic science and clinical information across organ systems are integrated with an emphasis on clinical problem-solving ability.
 Course Hours:(30 hours) NOT INCLUDED IN GPA

 The third and final year is called the Clinical Clerkship.
-The total period of studies in the Clinical Clerkship constitutes 56 weeks, of which 48 weeks must be clinical studies.
+The total period of studies in the Clinical Clerkship constitutes 56 weeks.
 During this time, students work on hospital wards, in ambulatory care clinics and doctors' offices as well as in the Emergency Room.
 All students will spend from 6 to 10 weeks in community hospitals in Southern Alberta learning Family Medicine as well as some specialties.
 During the clerkship students rotate through a variety of specialties spending from 2-10 weeks in each.
 These specialties include: Family Medicine, Internal Medicine, Surgery, Psychiatry, Paediatrics, Emergency Medicine, Anaesthesia, and Obstetrics and Gynaecology.
 Students also have 12 weeks of elective experience chosen from the courses listed below (Medicine 514).
 During this time students will apply the knowledge learned in the first 2 years and their clinical skills toward the solution of the most common clinical presentations.
 Students will evaluate patients and properly manage their medical problems by conducting a comprehensive medical history and thorough physical examination, formulating accurate hypotheses as to the causes and solution of their clinical problems, formulating and implementing a management plan to deal effectively with the problems.
 Students will demonstrate the fundamental concepts of disease prevention and health promotion for individual patients and incorporate them into treatments plans as appropriate.
 Students will communicate and interact effectively with patients, families, medical staff and others involved in the delivery of health services.
 During this time students will accept increasing responsibility in patient care as the final year advances.
 Students will be working with multi-disciplinary clinical teams of nurses, physiotherapists, residents and faculty.
 Students will develop and apply high ethical principles and standards in all aspects of medical practice and will exhibit appropriate personal and interpersonal professional behaviours.
 In the clerkship, as in the whole of the curriculum, it will be clear that physicians can serve patients to the highest possible standards only if they continually acquire new knowledge and skills for as long as they practice medicine.

 Participation in Outreach Rotations: The clerkship program includes several community centres such as Medicine Hat, Lethbridge, Red Deer, and rural sites such as Brooks, Fort Macleod and Pincher Creek, etc. Students should expect to do from 5–10 weeks of their clinical clerkship outside the city of Calgary except in unusual circumstances.